-Dato' Dr. Ong is the son of Dato' Seri Ong Choo Hoon and the brother of Madam Ong Guat Beng and Mr. Ong Seng Chye.
+Dato' Dr. Ong is the son of Dato' Seri Ong Choo Hoon and the brother of Dato' Ong Guat Beng and Mr. Ong Seng Chye.
 He is a director and major shareholder of Leading Builders Sdn.
 Bhd., which is a major shareholder of the Company.
-He has no conflict of interest with the Company and has not been convicted of any offence within the past ten years.
+He has no conflict of interest with the Company and has not been convicted of any offence within the past five years other than traffic offences, if any.